markandmeasure/casecycle_project/frontend/README.md

    npm run dev
    ```

-On load, the single page requests `/opportunities/` from the backend and displays the JSON response.
+The page shows a **Fetch Opportunities** button.
+Clicking it requests `/opportunities/` from the backend and displays the JSON response.